zvanderbosch/nightskies_fork/README.md

 **Setting up a Conda Environment**

 ArcGIS Pro comes with a pre-built conda environment called **arcgispro-py3** that is setup to use arcpy.
-The easiest way to get arcpy functionality in a new conda environment is to clone the **arcgispro-py3** environment and then install additional packages as needed.
+The easiest way to get arcpy functionality into a new conda environment is to clone the **arcgispro-py3** environment and then install additional packages as needed.
 The following steps provide setup instructions for a Windows machine:

 1. Add path to **arcgispro-py3** environment to your conda configuration file:
    - `conda config --add envs_dirs “C:\Program Files\ArcGIS\Pro\bin\Python\envs”`